 Science-fiction and film noir collide in the bizarre city of Alphaville where free thought and individualist concepts like love, poetry, and emotion have been eliminated.
 Can secret agent Lemmy Caution fulfill his mission to kill Professor Von Braun and destroy the evil computer Alpha 60?

-Anna Karina teams up with a couple of petty crooks played by Sami Frey and Claude Brasseur in this freewheeling crime caper thriller set in and around the streets of Paris.
-This is one of Godard’s most playful movies, full of off the cuff invention and memorable set pieces.
+Odile (Anna Karina) teams up with a couple of petty crooks, Franz (Sami Frey) and Arthur (Claude Brasseur), in a plot to steal a stash of money.
+Described by its director as “Alice in Wonderland meets Franz Kafka”, this freewheeling crime caper, set in and around the streets of Paris, is one of Godard’s most popular movies, full of off-the-cuff invention and memorable set pieces.

 An idyllic weekend trip to the countryside turns into a never-ending nightmare of traffic jams, revolution, cannibalism and murder as French bourgeois society starts to collapse.
 Week End marked the end of Godard’s extraordinarily productive first period and set the tone for the more politically oriented work to come.